 Ida and Gus just saying'hi.'

-Zoo collection includes: Gus born in late 1985 at a facility in Buffalo, New York.
-He has been at the Central Park Zoo since it opened in August of 1988 and is one of its biggest stars.
-Ida, the female bear was euthanized this year (2011) at age 25 due to liver cancer.
-She is missed.
+Zoo collection includes: Gus born in late 1985 at a facility in Buffalo, New York, was at the Central Park Zoo since it opened in August of 1988.
+He was euthanized (2013) at age 27 due to an inoperable thyroid tumor.
+Ida, the female bear, was euthanized (2011) at age 25 due to liver cancer.
+They are both greatly missed.

 Found in the wild: Along the coasts and inland streams and lakes of Alaska and Canada, Greenland, Norway and Siberia.
 The Greek word Arktos, meaning “bear”, is the origin of the Arctic name.
 Antarctica means “no bears”, so do not believe those commercials that feature a polar bear and a penguin together.
 It just isn’t true, they live on opposite ends of the earth.